drukmano/quent/README.md

 ```
 A nested chain must always be a template chain.

-A nested chain will be evaluated with the current chain value of the parent chain passed to its `.run()` method.
+A nested chain will be evaluated with the current value of the parent chain passed to its `.run()` method.

 ### Pipe Syntax
 Pipe syntax is supported: